-Blackburnian Warblers hunt caterpillars, beetles, spiders, and other small insects on the upper branches of trees — mostly conifers.
-They are primarily “gleaners” — meaning they seek out and capture prey from foliage and crevices — but they may also capture some insects in flight or by diving or “hawking.”
+Blackburnian Warblers hunt caterpillars, beetles, spiders, and other small insects on the upper branches of trees, mostly conifers.
+They are primarily “gleaners,” seeking out and capturing prey from foliage and crevices.
+They may also capture some insects in flight or by diving or “hawking.”

 Sign up for ABC's eNews to learn how you can help protect birds

-Depending upon their destination, males reach their breeding grounds in mid-April to mid-May, often arriving approximately a week before females.
-The birds pair almost immediately after arrival on their breeding grounds, and then begin the task of nest building.
+Depending on their destination, males reach the breeding grounds in mid-April to mid-May, often arriving a few days before females.
+The birds pair almost immediately and begin the task of nest-building.

 Blackburnian Warblers almost always build their nests in the outer reaches of conifer tree limbs, often 10 yards or more above the forest floor.
-Scientists believe the females build their nests without help from their mates, completing construction of the cup-like structure in approximately three days.
+Females seem to build their nests without help from their mates, completing construction of the cup-like structure in a few days.

-The chicks hatch after approximately 12 days of incubation — by the female only — and remain in the nest until they fledge.
-The fledglings remain with one or both parents until they can forage successfully on their own, and then sometimes congregate with other fledglings, including those of Black-capped Chickadees.
+Fledgling Blackburnian Warblers remain with one or both parents until they can forage successfully on their own.
+Sometimes the young birds congregate with other fledglings, including those of Black-capped Chickadees.

-Blackburnian Warblers — both adults and juveniles — begin their migration south in August or September, often joining larger mixed-species flocks of warblers and other songbirds for the journey.
-They reach their wintering grounds as early as September or late as November, where they typically forage alone or in small mixed-species flocks.
+Both adults and juvenile Blackburnain Warblers begin their migration south in August or September, often joining larger mixed-species flocks of warblers and other songbirds for the journey.
+They reach their wintering grounds as early as September or as late as November, typically foraging alone or in small mixed-species flocks.

 Donate to support ABC's conservation mission!